-Our main contribution is the application of a combination of stochastic planning and dynamic mechanism design to realise truthful coordination of autonomous contractors in a contingent, private-values setting.
-We focus on dynamic mechanisms that define payments over all expected outcomes such that in expectation it is in the agent's best interest to be truthful during the entire plan period.
-Applying dynamic mechanism design to (real-world) settings is relatively unexplored territory (Cavallo 2008).
+Our main contribution is the application of a combination of stochastic planning and dynamic mechanism design to realise truthful coordination of autonomous contractors in a private-values setting.
+Typical one-shot mechanisms often used to elicit private values are not suitable for contingent and repeated settings.
+Instead we focus on dynamic mechanisms that define payments over all expected outcomes such that in expectation it is in the agent's best interest to be truthful during the entire plan period.
+Applying dynamic mechanism design to (real-world) settings such as the one we consider is relatively unexplored territory [6].

+Related Work

-Related Work Other approaches towards solving the problems discussed here have been considered, although they can not be applied to our setting for various reasons.
-Multi-agent MDP (Boutilier 1996) assumes cooperative agents that are willing to disclose private information and share the same utility function.
-In decentralised MDPs (Bernstein et al. 2002), although execution is decentralised, agents are still assumed to be cooperative and solving Dec-MDPs requires knowledge of all utility functions.
-Both methods are not suitable when agents misreport their private information to 'cheat' the center into different outcomes.
-Non-cooperative settings have been studied in the classical planning literature (Brafman et al. 2009; Jonsson and Rovatsos 2011; van der Krogt, de Weerdt, and Zhang 2008), but uncertainty is not addressed.
+Other approaches towards solving the problems discussed here have been considered, although they can not be applied to our setting for various reasons.
+Multi-agent MDP [4] assumes co-operative agents that are willing to share private information and have the same utility functions.
+This is not the case with decentralised MDP [3], however agent decisions are made solely on locally available information and are therefore inadequate in optimising network objectives.
+Moreover, both methods are not suitable when agents misreport their private information to 'cheat' the center into different outcomes.
+Non-cooperative settings have been studied in the classical planning literature [5, 14, 23], but uncertainty is not addressed.

 Multi-machine scheduling has also been considered for the planning of maintenance activities, but we found this infeasible for our contingent setting.
-The only work we are aware of in this area is by (Detienne, Dauzère-Pérès, and Yugma 2009), in which only non-decreasing regular step functions are considered.
-In our problem agents could both profit as well as suffer from concurrent maintenance, therefore cost functions do not have the non-decreasing property.
+Moreover, finding optimal policies in multimachine problems with general cost functions is highly intractable.
+The only work we are aware of in this area is [10], in which only non-decreasing regular step functions are considered.
+In our problem agents could both profit as well as suffer from concurrent maintenance, therefore our cost functions do not have the non-decreasing property.

-Another interesting related approach is that of reinforcement learning (Kok et al. 2005; Melo and Veloso 2009) and in particular Collective Intelligence (Wolpert, Tumer, and Frank 1999).
-In this approach agents learn how and when to coordinate and, in the case of collective intelligence, strive to optimise a global goal, without substantial knowledge of the domain model.
-Nevertheless, as these methods cannot provide theoretical guarantees concerning the incentives, they are not adequate in the presence of strategic behaviour, i.e., agents deliberately trying to manipulating the system.
+Another interesting related approach is that of reinforcement learning [15, 16] and in particular Collective Intelligence [25].
+In this an approach agents learn how and when to coordinate and, in the case of collective intelligence, strive to optimise a global goal, without substantial knowledge of the domain model.
+Nevertheless, the absence of domain knowledge makes it impossible for such methods to provide theoretical guarantees regarding agent and system performance - crucial if this method is to be applied in practice (e.g. as part of a dynamic contracting procedure) - and will most likely not produce socially optimal solutions.